 When units are placed into service, it is important to collect all relevant operating data, as this is when the exchanger is at its most pristine with maximum heat transfer efficiency.
 Typically, the data will not exactly match the specification sheet, but it serves as the baseline for the future.
 Important data for inlet and outlet streams is outlined in Figure 6.46 and includes the following:

-Also highly important are accurate process flow diagrams (PFDs) and process and instrument diagrams (P&IDs) that clearly outline the equipment and piping within a unit operation, including flow rates, pressures, and temperatures at full capacity.
-For plants such as refineries, chemical manufacturing, and other similar facilities, a huge number of diagrams is necessary.
-A frequent mistake at many plants has been lack of documentation for piping and equipment modifications.
-This becomes even more problematic when changes are made to underground piping without proper documentation.
+Accurate process flow diagrams (PFDs) and process and instrument diagrams (P&IDs) that comprehensively detail the equipment and piping within a unit operation, including flow rates, pressures, and temperatures at full capacity, are essential for effective process management.
+For plants such as refineries, chemical manufacturing, and other similar facilities, a large number of diagrams are necessary.
+A lack of documentation for piping and equipment modifications is a common mistake at many plants.
+This becomes even more problematic when changes are made to the underground piping without proper documentation.

 Common issues that affect heat exchangers materially and/or performance-wise include: